jbakse/site_builder/docs/shaders/index.md

 Shaders do not allow data to be passed from thread to thread.
 None of the values determined while calculating one pixel can be shared by another.
 The calculations of one pixel can not affect the calculations for other pixels.

+This can lead to a lot of redundant work, but often the GPU is so much faster that you still get great performance.
+It is also possible to precalculate data on the CPU and pass it to the shader.

 #### Short Memory

 The values determined in the shader are not remembered.
 Every time the shader runs, it starts from scratch.